Alerts are triggered whenever a Guide breaks on a regular basis in a specific step.

-We will notify you when this happens via email (starting from April 8th, 2021 on) but you can also see it directly in your guide overview in the Userlane Dashboard or Editor.
+We will notify you when this happens via email (starting from April 8th, 2021) but you can also see it directly in your Guide overview in the Userlane Dashboard or Editor.

 Good to know

-If you don’t see any Alerts then this means that your guides are working perfectly fine.
+If you don’t see any alerts, then your Guides are working perfectly fine.

 1. Check your settings in the Dashboard